Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 Baylor vs. Creighton: Betting Trends, Record ATS, Home/Road Splits - Second Round

-A spot in the Sweet 16 of the NCAA Tournament South Region bracket is on the line when the No. 3 seed Baylor Bears (23-10) face the No. 6 seed Creighton Bluejays (22-12) on Sunday at 7:10 PM on TBS.
-Baylor has been installed as a 1.5-point favorite to win this second round matchup.
-The matchup has a point total of 145.5.
+The No. 3 seed from the South Region bracket, the Baylor Bears (23-10), face the No. 6 seed Creighton Bluejays (22-12) on Sunday with a spot in the Sweet 16 of the NCAA Tournament on the line.
+Baylor has been installed as a 1.5-point favorite to win this second round matchup, which starts at 7:10 PM on TBS.
+The point total in the matchup is set at 145.5.

 Baylor vs. Creighton Odds & Info